nobrefelipe/atomic_lite/README.md

 Atomic State implies using Atoms as a single source of the state.

-This library was inpired on [Flutterando's ASP package](https://github.com/Flutterando/asp).
+This library was inpired by [Flutterando's ASP package](https://github.com/Flutterando/asp).

 It's called Lite because it does not depend on other packages or setups.
 It's all based on events and ValueNotiers.